 5.4 Evidence of delivered Aid provided by Volunteers to D4R may be used by D4R on the D4R Wesbite, other social media sites and in promotional material as relevant to the ongoing promotion of D4R.
 D4R will not share receipts.
 If any other evidence is not to be shared for confidentiality or other reasons then please ensure you let us know on submission.

-5.5 Once evidence is received the Campaign is re-classified on the D4R website from “funded” to “delivered” and relevant material is published.
-Donors who have opted to follow our Facebook page and/or Twitter account will be able to read about the delivered Campaign online on these sites.
+5.5 Donors who have opted to follow the D4R Facebook page, group and/or Twitter account will be able to read about the delivered Campaign online on these sites.

 6. Potential Issues

 6.1 The nature of the Refugee Crisis and the Volunteer response to it means that needs can change quickly.
 D4R appreciates this and requests that registered Volunteers inform us by emailing email@example.com of any changes to an approved or funded Campaign as soon as the change is known.

 6.2 Reallocation of funds to an alternative Campaign you are delivering may be approved, or it may be appropriate to refund the money to D4R for allocation to the next Campaign from another Volunteer.
 D4R will not unreasonably withdraw funding, but our decision is at our Trustee discretion and final.